 Some workplace injuries, like industrial accidents caused by defective tools or malfunctioning machinery, may involve parties other than the employer.

 If another party besides your employer is liable for your injury, talk to an attorney to discuss making a potential third-party injury claim in addition to your workers’ comp claim.

 While it’s easy for most injured workers to get workers’ comp benefits, there are trade-offs involved, sometimes called a “compensation bargain.”
 That means workers face some limitations under the workers’ compensation insurance system.

 - Financial compensation is limited to partial wages and approved medical costs.

 - The worker may be limited in choosing medical providers.

-- There is no compensation for the worker’s pain and suffering.
+- There is no compensation for pain and suffering from a work injury.

 - In most cases, the injured worker cannot sue their employer.